Detours in France

-There are times to go to the big cities and renowned tourist sites.
-Then there are times to rent a car and wander.
-If you wander from one small town or village to another, perhaps near a larger city or tourist area, you’ll be amazed at what you find.
-This is when you get into real France, meet the local people, sample their lifestyle, and perhaps feel like a local yourself.
-You’ll taste the culture in an authentic way, how it is every day, not just for tourists.
+Are you ready to go off the beaten path in France?
+There are times to go to renowned tourist sites.
+Then there are times to take a detour.
+To rent a car and wander.
+You’ll be amazed at what you find.
+You’ll discover real France, meet the local people, sample their lifestyle, and perhaps feel like a local yourself.
+You’ll taste the authentic culture, how it is every day, not just for tourists.
+Go on, take a detour!
+(Post Updated 4/24/24)

 Village Etapes

-One way to do this is to seek out what are known as Villages Etapes.
+One way to do this is to seek out what are known as Villages Etapes (or stopover villages).
 An “étape” is a phase or leg of a journey, a step along the way, which is what any of these scenic detours can be.
-There are 35 of them all over France that have been given this special status.
+There are 78 of them all over France that have been given this special status.
+This MAP is very helpful for finding these villages.

-Most of the officially recognized ones are in Brittany or in the center of France, but there are many others (see link below).
-Sometimes we think of the center of France as not having as much interest as Provence or Paris or Alsace, but think again!
-There are interesting places all over France, and many of these come in small medieval or rural packages.
-Even better, instead of a hotel, stay in a gite.
-Some of my own favorites are at the bottom of the post.
+Most of the officially recognized villages etapes are in Brittany and the center of France, but there are many more in every region.
+Sometimes we think of the center of France as not having as much interest as Provence or Paris, but think again!
+There are interesting places all over France.
+Many of these come in small medieval or rural packages off the beaten path.
+Some of my favorites are at the bottom of the post.

 You’ll be surprised by villages, small towns, and local flavor.
 Just because it isn’t a tourist magnet doesn’t mean there isn’t a memorable excursion to be discovered.
-In fact, the fact that it is not a tourist magnet adds to the appeal of these small towns and villages.
+The fact that it is not a tourist magnet adds to the appeal of these small towns and villages.
 Sometimes you’ll see signs indicating the approach of a Village Etape, but it never hurts to look some up in advance of your travels if you are the plan-ahead type!
-You’ll be rewarded for your efforts.
+You’ll be rewarded for your efforts (and you’re more likely to find it!)

-Here are some on the “official” list (then I’ll add a few of my own!)
-See below for a complete map listing of the Villages Etapes.
+Here are some on the “official” list, and I’ll also add a few of my own.
 Two of the areas I’ve posted on recently are Auvergne and Dordogne.
 Each of these has a few “detour towns” worth seeing.

 Where you’ll find them